smithy-lang/smithy-python/designs/codegen/cli.md

 smithy-python generate types [OPTIONS]
 ```

-`client` generates a service client together with the data shapes in the model.
+`client` generates a service client and the data shapes it uses. `types`
-`types` generates a standalone package containing only the data shapes.
-Both
+generates a standalone package containing only data shapes.
+Both commands accept
-commands accept the following process options:
+the following process options:

 * `--model PATH` reads a JSON AST from a file instead of standard input.
 * `--output PATH` selects the output directory.
 It defaults to the Smithy run